-Moodle serves as the learning environment for web-based classes and a course supplement to synchronous and face-to-face classes.
-Students receive initial information regarding Moodle access in their student email account.
-For assistance with your Moodle account, visit the myCBTS support page of the CBTS website and submit a request via the Contact Form.
+Moodle serves as one of Central's learning management systems for web-based classes and a course supplement to synchronous and face-to-face classes.
+Instructors will communicate if Moodle will be used as part of class expectations.
+CBTS accounts will be linked to Moodle.
+For assistance with your Moodle account, visit the Technology Services page on the CBTS website and submit a help request or email support@cbts.edu.